-The attacker nodes have much stronger capabilities than the senor nodes.
+We envision a network of hundreds of small wireless sensors that are randomly and uniformly distributed in a field.
+A base station collects sensing data from the sensors.
+The attacker nodes have much stronger capabilities than senor nodes.
 The attacker nodes not only has global eavesdropping ability but also can compromise some senor nodes and launch active attacks.
 Specifically, the attacker nodes have the following capabilities:

-- Resource rich: Attackers have sufficient energy supply, computation capability, and storage memory.
-They are able to locate a sensor node by measuring the arrival angle and the signal strength of its packets. - Passive attacks: Several attacker nodes may be scattered throughout the network and collaboratively eavesdrop on communications among sensor nodes. - Active attacks: Attackers can physically capture sensor nodes, control them, and mount attacks such as denial-of-service, replay, and forging attacks.
+- Resource-rich: Attackers have sufficient energy supply, computation capability, and storage memory.
+They are able to locate a sensor node by measuring the arrival angle and the signal strength of its packets. - Passive attacks: Several attacker nodes may be scattered throughout the network and collaboratively eavesdrop on communications among sensor nodes. - Active attacks: Attackers can physically capture sensor nodes, control them and mount attacks such as Denial of Service (DoS), replay and forging attacks.
 The compromised nodes may be located anywhere in the network.
-However, attackers cannot compromise too many sensor nodes within a short period, as several methods [22-24] could detect this attack and take defensive actions accordingly [25].
+However, attackers cannot compromise too many sensor nodes within a short time period, as several methods [17-19] could detect this attack and take defensive actions accordingly [20].

-4.2.
-Network predeployment
+4.2 Network Pre-Deployment

-Before deployment, each sensor node i is preloaded with several parameters: random numbers $\beta_i$ and $\alpha_i$ , hashing functions $H_1$ and $H_2$ , node ID- $ID_i$ , and pairwise keys $k_i$ and $k_b^i$ .
-For it to be simple, suppose that the random numbers, $ID_i$ , and $H_1$ are $n_1$ bits.
-Keys and $H_2$ are $n_2$ bits.
-We summarize the notations in Table I.
+Before deployment, each sensor node i is preloaded with several parameters: random number β_i and α_i , hashing function H_1 and H_2 , node ID - ID_i , pair-wise keys k_i and k_b^i .
+To make it simple, suppose that the random numbers, ID_i and H_1 are n_1 bits.
+Keys and H_2 are n_2 bits.
+We summarize the notations in Table 1.